-Saving $3000 to $8000 a year on utility costs alone makes it possible to live for less in Panama.
-But there are many other savings.
+Saving $3000 to $8000 a year on utility costs alone makes living for less in Panama possible.

-Over the next 13 years, that’s a $45,500 savings compared to what I paid in Texas.
+Over the next 20 years, that’s a $70,000 savings compared to what I paid in Texas.

 The home I purchased in Panama is probably at least half of what a similar home in an oceanfront community in the USA would have cost me.
 Not to mention, my utility bill last month was under $40 for everything – electric, water, trash included.
-I don’t need AC here, but in Arizona we were rarely under $200, even in the winter, and near $400/month in the summer – just for electric!
-Another plus to my monthly budget are the local Farmer’s Markets.
+I don’t need AC here, but in Arizona, we were rarely under $200, even in the winter, and near $400/month in the summer – just for electricity!
+Another plus to my monthly budget is the local Farmer’s Markets.
 Again, I pay about 1/2 the price I paid at Farmer’s Markets in the states for wonderful, fresh, and organic produce in Panama.

 Veggies – Panama $2/large bag organic greens vs US $4-6/ bag of mixed organic greens